ftsinteractivemarketss.jpg

 Overview

 In an FTS Interactive Market, students trade with each other and learn by doing.
+They learn not only from their own experience but the experience of others.
 What they trade depends on the “trading case” you choose; we offer over thirty cases, and you can easily create your own cases as many instructors have done.
-What they learn is not only the mechanics of how financial markets work, but most importantly, how to apply concepts of valuation, diversification, hedging, and risk management in a real time competitive environment.
+What they learn is not only the mechanics of how financial markets work, but also how to apply concepts of valuation, diversification, hedging, and risk management in a real time competitive environment.
+Preparing and participating in the trading cases helps develop their analytical and model building skills.
 You choose the subset of cases that are most relevant to your course.

 The mechanics they learn include: